bigfix/developer.bigfix.com/site/pages/get-started/custom-content/analysis-structure.md

 Inspectors.

 **Note:** You can either create your analysis from scratch or make a copy of an existing analysis document and modify the copy.
-Do not edit analysis documents gathered from external sites to avoid misalignements.